hbc/NGS_Data_Analysis_Course/sessionIII/lessons/04_DEG_deseq2.md

 Does this reduce our results?
 How many genes are up-regulated and down-regulated at this new threshold?

-We should have a total of 86 genes that are significantly differentially expressed.
+We should have a total of 884 genes (682 up-regulated and 202 down-regulated) that are significantly differentially expressed.
 To denote these genes as significant we can add a column in our results table.
 The vector will be a logical vector, where `TRUE` means the gene passes our threshold and `FALSE` means it fails.

 	res_tableOE$threshold <- as.logical(res_tableOE$padj < padj.cutoff &
                    abs(res_tableOE$log2FoldChange) > lfc.cutoff)